PS2ClassicsVault/Cyberdev-s-Bootanimation-Installer-Script/README.md

 However this script will not remove anything or any other gapps package you installed previously so you do not need to worry about interfering with a current or previous gapps installation, your install of gapps is safe!

-## How do i install a bootanimtion?
+## How do i install a bootanimation?
 To install a bootanimation find a bootanimation you want to use, we suggest using bootanimations that have is a set for example:

 - bootanimation-dark.zip